1. Executive Orders

 Some other trade remedy cases:

 - A Section 201 Petition was filed with USITC for global safeguard relief from imports of crystalline silicon photovoltaic (“CSPV”) cells and modules.
 Under Section 201 of the Trade Act, domestic industries seriously injured or threatened with serious injury by increased imports may petition the USITC for import relief.
 The USITC determines whether an article is being imported in such increased quantities that it is a substantial cause of serious injury, or threat thereof, to the U.S. industry producing an article like or directly competitive with the imported article.
 If the Commission makes an affirmative determination, it recommends to the President relief that would prevent or remedy the injury and facilitate industry adjustment to import competition.
-The President makes the final decision whether to provide relief and the amount of relief.
+The President makes the final decision on whether to provide relief and the amount of relief.
 Section 201 investigations do not require a finding of an unfair trade practice such as under the antidumping and countervailing duty laws.
-In this case the petitioner is seeking the following.
+In this case, the petitioner is seeking the following.

 - an additional tariff starting at $0.40/watt per CSPV cell and falling incrementally to $0.33/watt in year four